-With the two-particle unitary evolution operator $\mathcal{U}$ and the initial two-particle state $\rho$ at hand, we calculate the moduli of the eigenvalues of $\mathcal{U}_{\parallel\parallel}$, the survival probability $S_\infty$, and the first detection time $\braket{t_\mathrm{f}}$ [using Eqs.~\eqref{eq:SkviaOp},~\eqref{eq:Sinfty}, and~\eqref{eq:tf02}], for $501$ equally spaced sampling times in the interval $0 \leq \tau J/\hbar \leq 10$ as well as for all resonant sampling times, nine different particle distinguishabilities equally spaced in the interval $-1\leq \pm \abs{\bracket{\phi_1}{\phi_2}}^2 \leq 1$, and for different lattice lengths, $l=3,5,7$ and $10$.
-In our calculation of the first detection time, the sum in Eq.~\eqref{eq:tf02} is truncated if $S_k-S_\infty < 10^{-4}$ or $k>10^4$ due to limited computation time.
-In the vicinity of divergences of the first detection time $\braket{t_\mathrm{f}}$, this truncation as well as the finite resolution of the sampling time may result in a peak instead of a true divergence to infinity [for example in Fig.~\ref{fig:3sites}(p)].
+With the two-particle unitary evolution operator $\mathcal{U}$ and the initial two-particle state $\rho$ at hand, we calculate the moduli of the eigenvalues of $\mathcal{U}_{\parallel\parallel}$, the survival probability $S_\infty$, and the first-detection time $\braket{t_\mathrm{f}}$ [using Eqs.~\eqref{eq:SkviaOp}-\eqref{eq:tf02}] for $501$ equally spaced sampling times in the interval $0 \leq \tau J/\hbar \leq 10$ as well as for all resonant sampling times, nine different particle distinguishabilities equally spaced in the interval $-1\leq \pm \abs{\bracket{\phi_1}{\phi_2}}^2 \leq 1$, and different lattice lengths $l=3,\ 5,\ 7,$ and $10$.
+In our calculation of the first-detection time, the sum in Eq.~\eqref{eq:tf02} is truncated if $S_k-S_\infty < 10^{-4}$ or $k>10^4$ due to limited computation time.
+In the vicinity of divergences of the first-detection time $\braket{t_\mathrm{f}}$, this truncation as well as the finite resolution of the sampling time may result in a peak instead of a true divergence to infinity [for example, in Fig.~\ref{fig:3sites}(p)].